-Medicare Part B clinicians billing more than $30,000 a year in Medicare Part B allowed charges AND proving care for more than 100 Medicare Part B patients a year will be subject to MIPS.
+Medicare Part B clinicians billing more than $90,000 a year in Medicare Part B allowed charges AND proving care for more than 200 Medicare patients a year will be subject to MIPS participation.

 CMS offers a lookup tool for Clinicians to determine participation in MIPS:

-To determine if a provider is eligible for MIPS in 2017:
+To determine if a provider is eligible for MIPS:

 - Visit the QPP website at https://qpp.cms.gov/

 - Enter the Provider’s NPI and click the ‘Check NPI’ button

-Participation year begins 2017 and the MIPS performance score is determined using 3 weighted performance categories that will determine your composite performance score on a 0-100 point scale.
-CMS will then apply a positive, negative, or neutral payment adjustment in 2019 to each MIPS eligible clinician based on the composite performance score for 2017.
+The MIPS performance score is determined using 4 weighted performance categories that will determine your composite performance score on a 0-100 point scale.
+CMS will then apply a positive, negative, or neutral payment adjustment to each MIPS eligible clinician based on the composite performance score for the performance year.